LineDrop/play-scala-web-application/readme.md

 - Select Checkout from Version Control
 - Paste URL: https://github.com/LineDrop/code.git
 - Click Clone
+- Click Yes to confirm
+- Click Ok to accept import defaults
 - Wait until the project is imported and the SBT has finished loading dependencies

 ### Configuring Application